FoofooTheGuy/Miichanic_Plugin/README.md

 # Miichanic's Tool Box
 A Luma3DS plugin for the Title Mii Maker that uses CTRPF 0.7.0 and supports every region.

-> [!caution]
-> This plugin is very poorly programmed and will have to be completely rewritten to achieve stability.
-> Please read the [issues](https://github.com/FoofooTheGuy/Miichanic_Plugin/issues) to understand the risks in using this unmaintained piece of DOODOO.
-> There is no estimate on when the rewrite will begin.

 # Installation guide:
 (You will need to first install Custom Firmware to use this plugin)